Annie0523/travelor_frontend/explore.md

           return response.json();
         })
         .then(result => {
-          alert("Thank you for updating the location!");
+          showSuccessModal("Thank you for updating the location!");
           editingCityId = null;
           fetchDataFromBackend();
           clearForm();
         })
         .catch(error => {
           console.error('Error updating location:', error);
-          alert('Failed to update the location.
+          showErrorModal('Failed to update the location.
 Check console for details.');
         });
     }

     function doDeleteCity(cityId) {
       if (!confirm("Are you sure you want to delete this location?")) return;
       fetch(`${URL}/api/explores`, {